gcourcou/ChemoMechScript/README.md

 E.g. python script_uniform_growth.py example_name will execute eye disc growth model with the output saved on a directory named example_name .

 The remaining files (e.g. Plotter_mate.py, single_dir_analysis.py, cross_dir_analysis.py, import_analyze_script_out.py, mitotic_frequency.py ) are used to analyze the output of the simulations and produce plots of the results.
+Be warned, one might need to manually edit the files for desired outcomes.

 Note: Some files such as run_george/run_chi, master.py and gen2.py were used to submit jobs using slurm on a remote machine and can be ignored by third parties.